jp7492code/jp7492code/README.md

 - 👋 Hi, I’m Johnathan
-- 🌱 I’m currently pursuing a Bachelor's Degree in Computer Science at San Diego State University.
+- 🌱 I’m have a Bachelor's Degree in Computer Science at San Diego State University.
 - 💞️ I like to collaborate on team projects.

 <!---